Introduction

-Kyvvu is a governance platform that evaluates policies against the full execution path of your AI agent — before each step runs.
-It decides allow, warn, or block in sub-millisecond time, directly inside your agent process.
+Kyvvu is an Agent Security Kernel (ASK): an in-process security layer that evaluates each action against the agent's full task path — before the step runs — to stop data leakage and destructive actions.
+Runtime governance follows.
+It decides **allow**, **warn**, or **block** in sub-millisecond time, directly inside your agent process.
 No proxy.
 No gateway.
 No perceptible latency.

 pip install kyvvu